Henry Yorke Lyell Brown

-Henry Yorke Lyell Brown FGS (23 August 1843 – 22 January 1928) was an Australian geologist.
+Henry Yorke Lyell Brown FGS (23 August 1843 – 22 January 1928) was an Australian geologist, who worked in Western Australia and South Australia.

+Early life and education

-Brown was born at Sydney Mines, Nova Scotia, Canada, the son of Richard Brown, also a geologist, and his wife Sibella, née Barrington.
-He was educated at King's College, Windsor, Nova Scotia, and matriculated in 1862.
-He then studied under T. H. Huxley and John Tyndall at the Royal School of Mines, London, in 1863-64.
-He came to Australia in 1865 and worked on the Geological Survey of Victoria under Alfred Selwyn until 1869.
+Brown was born on 23 August 1843 at Sydney Mines, Nova Scotia, Canada, the son of Richard Brown, also a geologist, and his wife Sibella, née Barrington.

+He was educated at King's College in Windsor, Nova Scotia, and matriculated in 1862.
+He then studied under T. H. Huxley and John Tyndall at the Royal School of Mines, London, in 1863–64.

+Career

+Brown came to Australia in 1865 and worked on the Geological Survey of Victoria under Alfred Selwyn until 1869.

-Brown was government geologist in Western Australia in 1870-72.
+Brown was government geologist in Western Australia in 1870–72.
 He discovered the Weld Range, drilled the first artesian bore near Perth, and forecast accurately that the colony's mineral resources would eventually become a main source of its advance.
 In 1872 he worked in private mining in Victoria and New Zealand and two years later rejoined Selwyn in Canada.
-Finding the climate too severe, he returned to Australia to work for the New South Wales government in 1881-82.
+Finding the climate too severe, he returned to Australia to work for the New South Wales government in 1881–82.

 In December 1882 Brown became, at twice his previous salary, government geologist of South Australia.
-He made the first recorded observations of much of the hot, arid interior, often travelling alone but for an 'Afghan' camel-driver or Aboriginal guide, under harsh conditions.
+He made the first recorded observations of much of the hot, arid interior, often travelling alone but for an "Afghan" camel-driver or Aboriginal guide, under harsh conditions.
 In 1883 he journeyed to the far north-eastern corner of the colony and in 1885 to Silverton and from Port Augusta to Eucla and back.
 He went to the Musgrave Ranges in 1889, and through the Lake Eyre region in 1892.
 His longest journey was made through the Northern Territory from north to south in 1894.

 He explored the MacDonnell Ranges in 1888, 1890 and 1896 and the country to the north of the Nullarbor Plain in 1897, and in 1905 journeyed to Charlotte Waters, near the SA border, and to the north-west of the Northern Territory.
 In 1907 he went from Van Diemen Gulf to the McArthur River.
 On Brown's last major trip in 1909 he assessed the Tanami goldfield.
 His written reports of these explorations were minimal; mostly he recorded the results on maps.
 He had achieved a major objective with the production of a geological map of the whole colony in 1899.
 At this time Brown was described by The Critic as "noted for his Bohemian habits and dry humour".